Written byAnna Yuan

 - Mac Pro (2013 and later)

-Final verdict: Should I update to Big Sur?
+Verdict: Should I update to Big Sur?

 "Should I update to Big Sur or not?"
 It's not easy to answer this question.
-A design refresh and improved Safari may be enough reason for you to reinstall Big Sur on M1 Mac or Intel Mac.
+A design refresh and improved Safari may be enough reason for you to install Big Sur on M1 Mac or Intel Mac.
 But if your Mac is too old for upgrading, you'd better keep Catalina.